itaki/UbuntuSetup/cursor/install_cursor.md

 ### Installation Process

 The installation process:
-1. Uses a downloaded AppImage from the Downloads directory if available
+1. Uses a downloaded AppImage from the repository or Downloads directory if available
 2. Otherwise, downloads the latest Cursor AppImage from the official website
 3. Creates a backup of the existing installation (if updating)
 4. Installs the new version